scot-taylor-ibm/retrieve-and-rank-java/README.md

   * COLLECTION_NAME
   * RANKER_ID

-### Build the app
+## Build the app
 This project is configured to be built with Maven.

-1. In your Eclipse window, expand the *retrieve-and-rank-java* project that you cloned from GitHub.
+1. In your Eclipse window, expand the **retrieve-and-rank-java** project that you cloned from GitHub.
-2. Right-click the project and select `Maven -> Update Project` to update Maven dependencies.
+2. Right-click the project and select `Maven > Update Project` to update Maven dependencies.
 3. Keep the default options, and click **OK**.
 4. Navigate to the location of your default deployment server.
-For Websphere Liberty, it is located in a location similar to this: *../LibertyRuntime/usr/servers/{server-name}*.
+For Websphere Liberty, it is located in a location similar to this: `../LibertyRuntime/usr/servers/{server-name}`.
 5. Open the `server.env` file (create one if it doesn't exist), and set the following entries:

-  * VCAP_SERVICES: Add the JSON object that is displayed in the *Environment Variables* section of your application on Bluemix.
+  * VCAP_SERVICES: Add the JSON object that is displayed in the **Environment Variables** section of your application on Bluemix.
 When you add the JSON here, format it on one line.
   * For CLUSTER_ID, COLLECTION_NAME, and RANKER_ID, use the same values that you used for the environment variables in your app on Bluemix.
 For example:

     ```
     VCAP_SERVICES={"retrieve_and_rank": [{"name": "rr-demo-app","label": "retrieve_and_rank","plan": "standard","credentials": {"url": "https://gateway.watsonplatform.net/retrieveandrank/api", "username": "{username}", "password": "{password}" } } ] }
     CLUSTER_ID=sc1ca23733_faa8_49ce_b3b6_dc3e193264c6